Helmoes/markdown-notes/VS Code.md

 ## Running, debugging, launch/tasks.json
-If running and debugging is not yet configured, no launch.json has been created.
+If running and debugging is not yet configured, no `launch.json` has been created.
+`tasks.json` stores build configurations.

 ## Settings precedence[#](https://code.visualstudio.com/docs/getstarted/settings#_settings-precedence)